 Crystal Valley Interchange

-The interchange includes construction of a bridge over I-25, north and southbound on-and off-ramps, a bridge over the BNSF railroad tracks and relocation of segments of the east Frontage Road and a connection to the relocated west Frontage Road from Tomah to the new interchange as a separate project by the Town and Douglas County.
+The interchange includes construction of a bridge over I-25, north and southbound on- and off-ramps, a bridge over the BNSF railroad tracks, relocation of a segment of the east Frontage Road and a connection to the relocated west Frontage Road from Tomah to the new interchange as a separate project by the Town and Douglas County.

 Purpose and need for the project

 This project will improve access and safety from the south end of Castle Rock south to the Tomah Interchange.
 The purpose of the interchange includes:

 - Eliminating one railroad crossing, thereby improving safety of access

 - Crystal Valley/Dawson Ridge Parkway/I-25 Interchange Environmental Assessment (PDF)

 - Finding of No Significant Impact on the Environmental Assessment and Final Section 4(f) Evaluation (PDF)

 - View an overview of the Crystal Valley Interchange project (PDF)

 - Read answers to the frequently asked questions received at the Jan.
 27 open house (PDF)